 I and the traders from my trading school usually focus on the M2 time frame for day trading or scalping.

-That’s a time frame that has 2 minutes per candle.
+The M2 time frame is a time frame that has 2 minutes per candle.

-The action happens pretty quick.
+The action happens pretty quickly.

 The close of the trades should be very quick either.